Preservationists, railroad battle again over Rail Bridge; AG weighs in on bridge ownership

 People are also reading…

 "Burlington Northern Sante Fe has built its empire with the help of this structure and with the investment of our national government.
-Time to give back," said Amy Sakariassen, a member of FORB and also chair of the Bismarck Historic Preservation Commission.
+Time to give back," said Amy Sakariassen, a consultant for FORB and an adviser to the National Trust for Historic Preservation.

 Railroad officials countered that BNSF has clear title to the bridge, and has worked with federal and local officials in good faith for five years on the effort to start construction on a modern structure needed for commerce.